 Speaking through Permanent Secretary for Administration Dr Ronald Simwinga, the Minister said Zambia provides a better environment for physical diplomatic escalation in the region largely due to its location and associations.

-“We belong to SADC and COMESA which are crucial for economic diplomacy and we are also surrounded eight countries which makes us the ideal location for diplomatic representation,” He said.
+“We belong to SADC and COMESA which are crucial for economic diplomacy and we are also surrounded by eight countries which makes us the ideal location for diplomatic representation,” He said.

 The Permanent Secretary also touted the warm history Zambia enjoyed with Austria before they ceased having an embassy in Zambia and Zimbabwe about 1989 due to logistical concerns.